MicrosoftDocs/SupportArticles-docs/support/windows-client/performance/windows-hangs-on-startup-after-excluding-uwf-from-microsoft-defender.md

 ---
 title: Windows startup hangs after you exclude UWF from Microsoft Defender
-description: Introduces how to work around an issue in which Windows startup hangs after you exclude UWF from Microsoft Defender. ms.date: 04/25/2022
+description: Discusses how to work around an issue in which Windows doesn't start after you exclude the UWF feature from Microsoft Defender. ms.date: 04/25/2022
 author: Deland-Han
 ms.author: delhan